goyalnikhil/documentdb-rust/README.md

 The created document can be viewed by running qurey via mongo shell against the database.

 #### 'R'ead the created document
-Passing a command line argument `r` reads the document, you can use below command.
+Passing a command line argument `--op r` reads the document, you can use below command.

 ```
-cargo r -- r
+cargo r -- --op r --secret <secret>
 ```
+> [!NOTE]
+> If your DocuemntDB cluster is setup with TLS, add the `--tls` option to the command line above.

 This should generate output similar to below.